Intro to Human Physiology

 (b) All veins carry oxygenated blood

-(c) Except for the pulmonary artery, all other arteries carry oxygenated blood
+(c) All arteries except the pulmonary artery carry oxygenated blood

-Option c – Except for the pulmonary artery, all other arteries carry oxygenated blood
+Option c – All arteries except the pulmonary artery carry oxygenated blood

 (a) Cerebellum